TheWolverine - A Few Unlikely Wolverines Grab Headlines During Week 11 Of The NFL Season

 OL Erik Magnuson, Las Vegas Raiders

-Is on the 6-4 Raiders' practice squad and has not appeared in an affair this season.
+Is on the 6-4 Raiders' practice squad and has not appeared in a contest this season.

 TE Sean McKeon, Dallas Cowboys